 steps being taken to advance Thanber's status because that system had already

-Consulate have been disapproving of moves which might destabilize the region
+Zhodani Consulate have been disapproving of moves which might destabilize

-in the future while comments from the Federation of Arden have been positive
+the region in the future while comments from the Federation of Arden have

 As that story played out, Mikah sarcastically asked, "How come they didn't see this coming?" as she joked about the vaunted Zhodani psychic powers.
 Surely, she felt, their precognitive psychics should have known this would happen.
 The other's laughed as this was a regular joke in Imperial circles whenever an engagement between Imperial and Zhodani forces ended with an Imperial victory.

 Regina (A788899-C A Ri Cp 703 Im F7 V M6 V M8 D) Date: 052 - 1113